-In the 20th century, Georgia was the powerhouse wine producer for much of the Soviet Union, but after gaining independence in the 1990s, the Soviet ‘wine factories’ are disappearing, replaced by smaller-scale producers intent on raising the quality bar.
+In the 20th century, Georgia was the powerhouse wine producer for much of the Soviet Union but after gaining independence in the 1990s, the Soviet ‘wine factories’ are disappearing, replaced by smaller-scale producers intent on improving quality.

-Georgia is – perhaps unwittingly – at the cutting edge of winemaking, too.
-The penchant for fermenting wine in large clay amphorae (known as qvevri) is a technique now used by some of the world’s most influential producers, but they’ve been doing this in Georgia for centuries.
-Not only that, but while natural/orange wine may be the millennial‘s drink of choice, they’ve been making the stuff in Georgia for millennia.
+Georgia is – perhaps unwittingly – at the cutting edge of winemaking too.
+The penchant for fermenting wine in large clay amphorae (known as qvevri) is a technique now used by some of the world’s most influential producers but it has been done in Georgia for centuries.
+Not only that but while natural/orange wine may be the millennial‘s drink of choice, they’ve been making the stuff in Georgia for millennia.

-Georgia received two other IWSC Golds this year, one of which was a red wine made with the indigenous grape variety Saperavi.
-Its name simply means ‘colour’, and it delivers rich, full-bodied wines, with notes of liquorice, plums and spice, and is sometimes made in a semi-sweet style.
+Georgia received an impressive number of IWSC Golds this year, including a red wine made with the indigenous grape variety Saperavi that received 96 points.
+Saperavi simply means ‘colour’ and the grape delivers rich, full-bodied wines, with notes of liquorice, plums and spice, and is sometimes made in a semi-sweet style.

-Each Georgian wine at the IWSC 2022 was arranged by colour and style before being tasted blind by an expert panel.
-Sarah Abbott MW was in charge of proceedings, and was joined by wine communicator Brad Horne and wine buyer for The Humble Grape Will Hill, along with Freddy Bulmer, a buyer at The Wine Society.
+Each Georgian wine at the IWSC 2024 was arranged by colour and style before being tasted blind by an expert panel.
+Sarah Abbott MW was in charge of proceedings, both at the in-site judging in Georgia itself and the main event in London.
 Read on to see some of the best Georgian wines from the competition.

 HOW DO WE JUDGE THESE WINES?